romana/romana.github.io/how/moredetails.md

 Attaching [application level context](#romana-tenant-isolation) to endpoint addresses is a powerful tool to simplify cloud networking.
 The remaining problem is ensuring that IP addresses get assigned in a way that conforms to this design.

-Romana does this with its own IP Address Management system what works with cloud orchestration systems such as OpenStack and Kubernetes and maintains a list of all Tenants and the network Segments and endpoints they create.
+Romana does this with its own [IP Address Management system](/how/romana_arch/#ipam-service) what works with cloud orchestration systems such as OpenStack and Kubernetes to maintain a list of all Tenants and the network Segments and endpoints they create.

-For OpenStack, Romana provides a standard OpenStack ML2 plugin.
+For OpenStack, Romana provides a standard OpenStack ML2 plugin and IPAM API Driver.
 Whenever a new Tenant, Segment or endpoint is created, Romana updates its database.

 When a new VM is launched in OpenStack, Romana learns which Tenant is launching it and the segment on which they wish it to be placed.
 When OpenStack identifies the host for the VM, the Romana IPAM calculates the IP address based on the Host ID, Tenant ID and Segment ID.
-This address is then assigned to the VM interface using DHCP.
+This address is then assigned to the VM interface using the OpenStack IPAM API.

 For other cloud orchestration systems, such as Kubernetes, a similar process takes place to make sure all application endpoints are assigned the proper addressees.